2017 Malaysian Grand Prix: Driver changes

 Reigning GP2 Series champion Pierre Gasly made his Formula One debut, replacing Daniil Kvyat at Toro Rosso.
 The first free practice session saw several substitute drivers take part, including Sergey Sirotkin filling in for Nico Hülkenberg at Renault, Charles Leclerc replacing Marcus Ericsson at Sauber, Antonio Giovinazzi replacing Kevin Magnussen at Haas, and Sean Gelael taking the place of Carlos Sainz, Jr. at Toro Rosso.

 Free practice

-The second free practice was red-flagged after Romain Grosjean crashed heavily at Turn 14.
+The second free practice was red-flagged after Grosjean crashed heavily at Turn 14.
 Valtteri Bottas and Kimi Räikkönen dislodged a drain cover embedded in the apex of Turn 13.
 Grosjean, the next driver through, struck the cover which sliced into his rear wheel.
 This caused the rear tyre to immediately deflate as Grosjean put load onto the steering wheel, causing him to spin into the barrier on the outside of Turn 14.
 The third practice session was concluded with Kimi Räikkönen fastest but his teammate Sebastian Vettel had an engine problem that required a replacement.